 Company’s Legacy Animal Health Business Supports Focus on Human Health Benefits

-SAN FRANCISCO, CA / ACCESSWIRE / September 18, 2019 / Jaguar Health, Inc. (NASDAQ:JAGX) ("Jaguar" or the "Company") issued the following updates today regarding the Company's September 11, 2019 pre-submission conference with the U.S. Food & Drug Administration's Center for Veterinary Medicine (CVM) regarding Jaguar's plans to evaluate crofelemer for exercise-induced diarrhea (EID) in dogs.
+SAN FRANCISCO, CA / ACCESSWIRE / August 26, 2019 / Jaguar Health, Inc. (NASDAQ:JAGX) (“Jaguar” or the “Company”) announced today that the Company is scheduled to meet with the U.S. Food & Drug Administration’s Center for Veterinary Medicine (CVM) on September 11, 2019 to conduct a pre-submission conference about the Company’s plans to evaluate crofelemer for exercise-induced diarrhea (EID) in dogs.

 “Elite athletes of all species tend to have more diarrhea than their healthy but more sedentary counterparts, and while the episodes of diarrhea may not be life-threatening, they are nevertheless significant if the goal is peak physical performance.
 Thus, there is a considerable need in the world of working dogs for products that can reduce the incidence and severity of exercise-induced diarrhea without affecting performance,” commented Dr. Michael Davis, DVM, Ph.D., DACVIM, DACVSMR, a veterinary physiologist and board-certified specialist in veterinary internal medicine and veterinary sports medicine at Oklahoma State University, where he conducts research on animal exercise physiology and performance.

 Crofelemer, the active pharmaceutical ingredient being tested, is a botanical (plant-based) drug extracted and purified from the red bark sap of the medicinal Croton lechleri tree in the Amazon rainforest.
 Napo has established a sustainable harvesting program for crofelemer to ensure a high degree of quality and ecological integrity.